Open Your Eyes (Yes album): Release and reception

-Open Your Eyes is the worst-rated Yes studio album on the music review site Rate Your Music.
-Stereogum ranked it 32 out of 33 in their countdown of Yes' discography, saying it "is slathered in the most dismally begging-for-airplay keyboards imaginable, and written at a child's level of musical sophistication.
+Stereogum ranked Open Your Eyes 32 out of 33 in their countdown of Yes' discography, saying it "is slathered in the most dismally begging-for-airplay keyboards imaginable, and written at a child's level of musical sophistication.
 It's hard to even believe this is a Yes album."
 However, music portal Ultimate Classic Rock ranked Open Your Eyes thirteenth out of 21 in its list of best Yes albums, praising the album for paying tribute to the band's 1970s works while also "point[ing] the way towards a possible future for the band, one that eschewed resting on their laurels."

 In 1997, a limited edition surround sound version of Open Your Eyes was released, containing a surround mix developed by Seattle Audio Imaging Labs, Inc. with an encoding system more suitable for home theatre audio systems.
 This version had the ambient section of "The Solution" omitted.
 In 2006, Open Your Eyes was reissued as part of the Yes album box set Essentially Yes.

 Yes supported Open Your Eyes with a 12-month world tour that saw the band perform in smaller venues such as theatres and amphitheatres.
-The Alan Parsons Project was the opening act on select dates.
+The Alan Parsons Live Project was the opening act on select dates.
 The show at the Universal Amphitheatre in Los Angeles saw the band joined on stage with a school choir for a performance of "No Way We Can Lose".

 Track listing

-All songs written by Jon Anderson, Steve Howe, Alan White, Chris Squire, and Billy Sherwood.
+All songs written by Chris Squire, Billy Sherwood, Alan White, Jon Anderson and Steve Howe.

-Note: "The Solution" ends at 5:25 before a hidden track titled "The Source" begins after two minutes of silence.
-The time of 16:21 is the length of "The Source" from when it recommences after the two minutes of silence.
+Note: "The Solution" lasts for 5:25 and is followed by two minutes of silence, then a hidden track, titled "The Source", consisting of nature sounds intermixed with vocal snippets from the album, lasts for 16:22; their combined length is 23:47.